What Constitutes a Hit-and-Run in New York City?

 .webp)

-Our approach to hit and run accident cases combines investigative tenacity with strategic legal advocacy:
+Our approach to hit-and-run accident cases combines investigative tenacity with strategic legal advocacy:

-- We'll pursue all identification avenues by working with law enforcement, canvassing for witnesses, obtaining surveillance footage, analyzing vehicle debris, and exploring social media for relevant information that might identify the fleeing driver.
+- We'll pursue all identification avenues By working with law enforcement, canvassing for witnesses, obtaining surveillance footage, analyzing vehicle debris, and exploring social media for relevant information that might identify the fleeing driver.

-- We'll activate all insurance protections by reviewing your policy details, identifying applicable coverage types, preparing thorough claims documentation, and challenging improper coverage denials or limitations.
+- We'll activate all insurance protections By reviewing your policy details, identifying applicable coverage types, preparing thorough claims documentation, and challenging improper coverage denials or limitations.

-- We'll document your complete damages through detailed medical record analysis, consultation with treatment providers, calculation of income impacts, and demonstration of how your injuries affect daily functioning.
+- We'll document your complete damages Through detailed medical record analysis, consultation with treatment providers, calculation of income impacts, and demonstration of how your injuries affect daily functioning.

-- We'll manage all claim communications by handling discussions with insurance companies, police investigators, medical providers, and other parties while you focus on recovery rather than paperwork and negotiations.
+- We'll manage all claim communications By handling discussions with insurance companies, police investigators, medical providers, and other parties while you focus on recovery rather than paperwork and negotiations.

-- We'll prepare for all potential outcomes by simultaneously developing both driver-identified and unidentified case strategies, ensuring your interests remain protected regardless of whether the responsible party is located.
+- We'll prepare for all potential outcomes By simultaneously developing both driver-identified and unidentified case strategies, ensuring your interests remain protected regardless of whether the responsible party is located.

 Throughout this process, we maintain regular communication about case developments, investigation results, and strategic options.
-This transparent approach ensures you remain informed and involved in key decisions affecting your recovery.
+This transparent approach ensures that you remain informed and involved in key decisions affecting your recovery.

 You will receive a response from us within 1 - 2 business days